Data Types in JavaScript

 Undefined is different from null, but both null and undefined evaluate the same way.

-JavaScript Non-primitive Data Types (Reference Data Types)
+Non-primitive Data Types (Reference Data Types) in JavaScript

 There are three non-primitive data types in JavaScript.
 Non-primitive data types are also called composite or reference data types in JavaScript.
 They are as follows: